September 16, 2019

 How was this discovered?
 A 2009 study by researchers at the University of Sydney gave three groups the same amount of time to think of as many uses for paper as possible.
 They found that the group that was given a break from the task to complete an unrelated exercise generated the most ideas, followed by the group that took a break to complete another creative thinking task.
 The group that didn’t have incubation time generated the least ideas.

 Elevate your brainstorming by making it digital.
 With its visual interface, Ayoa inspires you to generate your best ideas, which you can use to create stimulating Mind Maps or store in an idea bank for later – and if you’re stuck for ideas, you can encourage collaboration by sharing these with your team.
 Ready to get creative?
-Discover more about Ayoa or try for free for 7 days.
+Discover more about Ayoa or sign up for free.